zealvora/certified-kubernetes-security-specialist/domain-1-cluster-setup/ingress-security.md

 ```sh
 curl -kv https://example.internal:31893
 ```

+## Don't delete the resources created for this practical.
+We will need it in the next video.
 ### Step 8 - Delete All Resources

+ALERT: Don't delete the resources created in this practical.
+It will be used in the next video.
 ```sh
 kubectl delete pod nginx-pod
 kubectl delete service example-service